jbryant-umaine/c-the-sights/README.md

 ## Description

-This program allows you to generate ASCII art of a pyramid structure.
+This is a repository hosting all of my code submissions for COS 135.

 ## Getting Started